Adamantane: Natural occurrence

 Adamantane was first isolated from petroleum by the Czech chemists S. Landa, V. Machacek, and M. Mzourek.

-They used fractional distillation of petroleum based.
-Landa et al. could produce only a few milligrams of adamantane, but noticed its high boiling and melting points.
+They used fractional distillation of petroleum.
+They could produce only a few milligrams of adamantane, but noticed its high boiling and melting points.
 Because of the (assumed) similarity of its structure to that of diamond, the new compound was named adamantane.

 Petroleum remains a source of adamantane; the content varies from between 0.0001% and 0.03% depending on the oil field and is too low for commercial production.

 Petroleum contains more than thirty derivatives of adamantane.
 Their isolation from a complex mixture of hydrocarbons is possible due to their high melting point and the ability to distill with water vapor and form stable adducts with thiourea.

 Physical properties

 Pure adamantane is a colorless, crystalline solid with a characteristic camphor smell.
 It is practically insoluble in water, but readily soluble in nonpolar organic solvents.
 Adamantane has an unusually high melting point for a hydrocarbon.
 At 270 °C, its melting point is much higher than other hydrocarbons with the same molecular weight, such as camphene (45 °C), limonene (−74 °C), ocimene (50 °C), terpinene (60 °C) or twistane (164 °C), or than a linear C10H22 hydrocarbon decane (−28 °C).
 However, adamantane slowly sublimes even at room temperature.
 Adamantane can be distilled with water vapor.